Abd-007/Switch-Emulators-Guide/Yuzu.md

 ### Nvidia GPU settings

 - Open Yuzu settings.
-Go to the "Graphics" tab on the left and set the API to "Vulkan" (Make sure to select your dedicated/preferred GPU in the Devices option)
+Go to the "Graphics" tab on the left and make sure the API is set to "Vulkan".
+Also make sure it selects your dedicated/preferred GPU in the Devices option.
 - OpenGL will only be used if a specific game is broken or has issues on Vulkan
 - If using OpenGL, set Shader Backend to "GLASM" for faster shader building.
 Once the shaders are built, set it back to "GLSL"